Conflict-driven clause learning

 In computer science, conflict-driven clause learning (CDCL) is an algorithm for solving the Boolean satisfiability problem (SAT).
 Given a Boolean formula, the SAT problem asks for an assignment of variables so that the entire formula evaluates to true.
-The internal workings of CDCL SAT solvers were inspired by DPLL solvers.
-The main difference between CDCL and DPLL is that CDCL's backjumping is non-chronological.
+Inspired by the DPLL algorithm, CDCL makes use of non-chronological backtracking (or backjumping), and adds new clauses to the clause database whenever a conflict occurs.

 Conflict-driven clause learning was proposed by Marques-Silva and Karem A. Sakallah (1996, 1999) and Bayardo and Schrag (1997).

 Background

 Boolean satisfiability problem

 The satisfiability problem consists in finding a satisfying assignment for a given formula in conjunctive normal form (CNF).

 An example of such a formula is: